 Dark Winter is the combination of dark and cool.
-This sub-season flows into Winter from Autumn, which makes skin, hair, and eyes neutral-cool.
-Dark Winters are recognised by the deep colouring of hair and eyes set against a very light skin.
-Their colouring is the darkest out of the Winter family.
+This season flows into Winter from Autumn, which makes skin, hair and eyes neutral-cool.
+Dark Winters are recognised by the deep colouring of hair and eyes set against lighter skin.
+This creates prominent dark features.
+This colouring is the darkest of the Winter family.

-To reflect the high value contrast in Dark Winters' colouring, the Dark Winter palette comprises very light and very dark colours with the typical Winter brilliance.
+To reflect the high value contrast, the Dark Winter palette comprises very light and very dark colours with the typical Winter brilliance.

 True Winter is the combination of cool and bright.
-Being the coolest sub-season of the Winter family, True Winter features are overlaid with a frost-like coolness.
-Like the other two Winter sub-seasons, True Winters have a highly contrasted, brilliant appearance but with added coolness.
+Being the coolest season of the Winter family, True Winter features are overlaid with a frost-like coolness.
+Like the other two Winter types, True Winters have a highly contrasted, brilliant appearance but with added coolness.

 To match the coolness in the natural colouring, the True Winter colour palette boasts both light, icy pastels and dark, bright colours to achieve a high contrast.

 Bright Winter is the combination of bright and cool.
-This sub-season flows from Winter into Spring, which tints skin, hair, and eyes are neutral-cool.
-Like Bright Spring, the most prominent characteristic is the clear appearance of the features.
-Their brilliance is striking and cannot be overlooked.
+This season flows from Winter into Spring, which tints skin, hair and eyes neutral-cool.
+Like Bright Spring, the most prominent characteristic of Bright Winter is the clear appearance of the features.
+Their brilliance and vibrance are striking and cannot be overlooked.

 Bright Winter colours are extremely bright and vibrant, as any less extreme colour would not be enough for their intense, saturated appearance.